suman-maity/web-crawler/README.md

 Limitation:
 This program has several limitations:
 1. It only looks for href attribute, but there are other attributes such as "src" etc. Those are not picked by the program.
+2. The progarm can be improved in terms of ignoring binary files such as images and correctly parsing PDF and other types of binary yet textual files.
-2. The program uses an in-memory repository which is simply a map.
+3. The program uses an in-memory repository which is simply a map.
 For production use a persistent store must be used.

 Building & Running:
 To build this program go the root of the maven project: web-crawler and run: mvn clean package.
 This will generate the jar inside target.

 To run the program run the following on command/shell prompt from within target: java -jar web-crawler-0.0.1-SNAPSHOT.jar https://www.prudential.co.uk/ 30000

+The first argument is the URL to start crawling with and the second argument is to stop crawling after the given time is elasped.
+The secound arguemnt is optional.
+If not supplied, the program continues to run until it has visited all the URLs starting with the root URL passed as the first argument.

 Enhancements:
 The following enhancements are possible: